Company logo | Codica

 Develop and train models

 With goals and a stack in place, AI development services begin.
-Our specialists use historical data to train models that form the basis of your AI agent.
+Our specialists use historical and real-time behavioral data to build models that power the agent’s decision logic.
 Notably, it’s paramount that the training dataset is representative and updated frequently to maintain accuracy.
 During the entire process, we closely monitor performance metrics like precision, recall, and F1 score to evaluate model quality.

 Integrate with ecommerce platforms

 As soon as the model is trained, it can be integrated into the existing ecommerce infrastructure.
 You may already use Shopify, Magento, WooCommerce, or a custom online marketplace.
 Regardless of your choice, you need to make sure the AI agent can access real-time customer data and update recommendations dynamically.
 For this integration, APIs and webhooks are commonly used.
+Low-latency responses are critical at this stage, since recommendations must update instantly as user behavior changes.
 Besides, UI/UX considerations are also important.
 Recommendations should be presented clearly and intuitively within the shopping experience.

 Test and optimize